linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 Templates, stored in the `app/templates` subdirectory, define the structure of each page of your Ember application.
 The default template, `templates/application.hbs`, does not have much content, since most of the design is done in the `<WelcomePage />` component.

 But you can see in the section below on creating an Ember application that template files follow some of the basic principles of HTML.
-Ember extends widely on HTML's possibilities, however, to make its templates capable of dynamic and adaptable content.
+Ember extends widely on HTML's possibilities, however, to make its templates capable of dynamic, and adaptable content.

 #### Components